AdobeDocs/campaign.en/help/v8/connect/ac-aep.md

     [Learn how to create an Adobe Campaign Managed Cloud Services destination connection](https://www.adobe.com/go/destinations-adobe-campaign-managed-cloud-services-en)

-1. Configure a new Adobe Campaign Managed Cloud Services Source connection to ingest Campaign events into Adobe Experient Platform.
+1. Configure a new Adobe Campaign Managed Cloud Services Source connection to ingest Campaign events into Adobe Experience Platform.

     Provide details on the Campaign instance and the schema to use, select a dataset where data should be ingested, then configure the fields to retrieve.